-Same distribution; form one couple behind the other, facing the head of the room; corresponding flags together; each couple will now in turn separate, the ladies going to the right, gentlemen to the left, moving down sides of the room, and passing so as to form two lines across the end, facing the head of the room, ladies in front of their partners; in this form advance to middle of the room, ladies right face, continuing up the right side, and gentlemen left face, continuing up the left side; when the leading lady and gentleman of the respective lines reach head of room, the two lines halt, face each other, advance, and take partners for general waltz.
+Same distribution; form one couple behind the other, facing the head of the room; corresponding flags together; each couple will now in turn separate, the ladies going to the right, gentlemen to the left, moving down sides of the room, and passing so as to form two lines across the end, facing the head of the room, ladies in front of their partners; in this form advance to middle of the room, ladies right face, continuing up the left side; when the leading lady and gentleman of the respective lines reach head of room, the two lines halt, face each other, advance, and take partners for general waltz.

+No. 220.
 The Flags (Military), No. 4.